John00Davies/county-lvl-natality-analysis/README.md

 role in birth outcomes, while prenatal care access is crucial in supporting healthier pregnancies.
 These insights can inform targeted strategies to enhance maternal health and improve birth outcomes.
-• Pre-Pregnancy BMI: In the counties analysed, 566 (98.6% of counties) have an average BMI above 25.0, indicating overweight, with none exceeding 30.0, which is classified as obesity.
+- Pre-Pregnancy BMI: In the counties analysed, 566 (98.6% of counties) have an average BMI above 25.0, indicating overweight, with none exceeding 30.0, which is classified as obesity.
 Sumter County, SC, has the highest average BMI at 29.4, nearing the obesity threshold, while the 8 counties left show normal BMI levels.
-Some of the key Factors that show a strong effect on the average BMI in a county were: o Average Age: There is a strong negative relationship between average age and BMI (r = -0.691).
+Some of the key Factors that show a strong effect on the average BMI in a county were:
+-- Average Age: There is a strong negative relationship between average age and BMI (r = -0.691).
 This means that in counties with older populations, the average BMI tends to be lower.
-In other words, older people generally have lower average BMI. o Gestational Age: Both OE and LMP (‘Obstetric-Estimation’ and ‘Last-MenstrualPeriod’) Gestational Age show moderate negative correlations with BMI (r = -0.423 and r = -0.321, respectively).
+In other words, older people generally have lower average BMI.
+-- Gestational Age: Both OE and LMP (‘Obstetric-Estimation’ and ‘Last-MenstrualPeriod’) Gestational Age show moderate negative correlations with BMI (r = -0.423 and r = -0.321, respectively).
 This suggests that a lower BMI has an effect for a mature pregnancy.